andreybondarb/BERT-sentiment-analysis-flask-web-app/README.md

 BERT sentiment analysis flask web app.
-The model was trained on Russian text from mobile phone reviewers sites.
+The model was trained on Russian text scraped from mobile phone reviews site.

 Instructions to begin: